-On January 20, 2015, our Registration Statement on Form S-11 (File No. 333-198305) registering our offering of up to \$1,100,000,000 in shares of our common stock was declared effective and we commenced our initial public offering.
-In our initial public offering we offered up to \$1,000,000,000 in shares of any class of our common stock to the public in our primary offering and up to \$100,000,000 of shares of any class of our common stock pursuant to our DRP.
+On January 20, 2015, our Registration Statement on Form S-11 (File No. 333-198305) registering our offering of up to \$1.1 billion in shares of our common stock was declared effective and we commenced our initial public offering.
+In our initial public offering we offered up to \$1.0 billion in shares of any class of our common stock to the public in our primary offering and up to \$100.0 million of shares of any class of our common stock pursuant to the DRP.
 The initial offering price of our common stock in our initial public offering was \$25.00 per share, and thereafter was adjusted based upon our annually determined estimated NAV per share.

 On January 18, 2018, we filed a Registration Statement on Form S-11 (Registration No. 333-222610) with the SEC registering \$990,000,000 in any combination of our shares to be sold on a "best efforts" basis in our follow-on offering.
-Effective on July 19, 2018, the SEC declared the registration statement for our follow-on offering effective, we commenced our follow-on offering and we ceased selling shares pursuant to the registration statement for our initial public offering.
-Each class of our shares of common stock is currently offered (i) to the public in the primary offering at a purchase price of \$23.19 per share, equal to the NAV per share of such class as of December 31, 2017, and (ii) to our stockholders pursuant to the DRP at a purchase price of \$23.19 per share, equal to the NAV per share of such class as of December 31, 2017.
+Effective July 19, 2018, the SEC declared the registration statement for our follow-on offering effective, we commenced our follow-on offering and we ceased selling shares pursuant to the registration statement for our initial public offering.
+On March 24, 2020, our board of directors approved the suspension of the sale of shares of our common stock in our public offering, effective as of March 25, 2020.
+Prior to the suspension of our public offering, each class of our shares of common stock was being offered (i) to the public in the primary offering at a purchase price of \$23.32 per share, equal to the NAV per share of such class as of December 31, 2018, and (ii) to our stockholders pursuant to the DRP at a purchase price of \$23.32 per share, equal to the NAV per share of such class as of December 31, 2018.

-As of December 31, 2018, we had received and accepted investors' subscriptions for and issued 7,011,982 shares in our initial public offering and our follow-on offering, excluding shares issued in connection with the Mergers and including 292,204 shares pursuant to the DRP, resulting in gross offering proceeds of \$166,178,977.
-As of December 31, 2018, we had received and accepted investors' subscriptions for and issued 6,125,993 shares in the initial public offering, excluding shares issued in connection with our Mergers and including 214,764 shares pursuant to the DRP in the initial public offering, resulting in gross offering proceeds of \$147,415,625 for the initial public offering.
-As of December 31, 2018, we had received and accepted investors' subscriptions for and issued 885,989 shares in the follow-on offering, including 77,440 shares pursuant to the DRP in the follow-on offering, resulting in gross offering proceeds of \$18,763,352 for the follow-on offering.
+As of December 31, 2019, we had accepted investors' subscriptions for and issued an aggregate of 9.8 million shares in our initial public offering and our follow-on offering, excluding shares issued in connection with the Mergers and including 507,000 shares pursuant to the DRP, resulting in gross offering proceeds of \$226.2 million.
+We accepted investors' subscriptions for and issued 6.1 million shares in the initial public offering, excluding shares issued in connection with our Mergers and including 215,000 shares pursuant to the DRP, resulting in gross offering proceeds of \$147.4 million for the initial public offering.
+As of December 31, 2019, we had accepted investors' subscriptions for and issued 3.7 million shares in the follow-on offering, including 292,000 shares pursuant to the DRP, resulting in gross offering proceeds of \$78.8 million for the follow-on offering.

-As of December 31, 2018, we had incurred selling commissions, dealer manager fees and organization and other offering costs in our initial public offering in the amounts set forth in the table below (in thousands).
-Our dealer manager reallowed all of the selling commissions and a portion of the dealer manager fees to participating broker-dealers (in thousands).
+We incurred selling commissions, dealer manager fees and other organization and offering costs in our initial public offering in the amounts set forth in the table below (in thousands).
+Our dealer manager reallowed all of the selling commissions and a portion of the dealer manager fees to participating broker-dealers.

-Type of Expense A mount Estimated/ Actual
+Type of Expense Amount

-Selling commissions, stockholder servicing fees and dealer manager fees \$ 11,522 Actual
+Selling commissions, dealer manager fees and stockholder servicing fees · •

-Finders' fees
+Finders' fees \$ 11,522 Actual

 Expenses paid to or for underwriters

-Other organization and offering costs 6,843 Actual
+Other organization and offering costs

+Total expenses 6,843 Actual

-Total expenses \$ 18,365
+\$ 18,365